 - Take the FREE Beach Bus!
 Beach parking can be difficult during the season so Collier Country runs a free seasonal Beach Bus from December 29th - April 30th.

 Truth be told, all of the beaches in southwest Florida from Sanibel Island down to the Ten Thousand Islands and the Everglades are beautiful in one way or another and worth a visit.
-These 7 are perfect for one visit!
+Once you get to the Florida Keys and Key West, what beaches are there have sprung up through mangroves, though they're much nicer than they used to be.
+These 7 beaches in Naples are perfect for one visit!

 What's YOUR favorite beach in Naples?